-Daily averages have been added to the graph to account for the minimum duration of 8 h for comparison measurements according to CEN/TS 17343:2020, although the differences to the hourly averages are rather small.
+to the hourly averages are rather small.
 The grey shaded area represents the allowed uncertainty range according to the CEN/TS.
-For the calculation of the bias, the concentrations, measured with the MPSS in the corresponding size bins have been summed up.
+For the calculation of the bias, the concentrations, measured with the MPSS in the corresponding size bins, have been summed up.
 Table 1 provides an overview of the eight Partector Pro size bins along with their lower and upper limits and the corresponding MPSS size bins that have been summed up for the calculation of the bias.